inoryy/reaver/README.md

     | T     86 | Fr    153600 | Ep    640 | Up    300 | RMe   25.71 | RSd    1.88 | RMa   31.00 | RMi   22.00 | Pl   -0.004 | Vl    8.799 | El 0.0164 | Gr   85.869 | Fps   512 |
     | T    114 | Fr    204800 | Ep    832 | Up    400 | RMe   26.05 | RSd    1.69 | RMa   31.00 | RMi   22.00 | Pl   -0.006 | Vl    0.096 | El 0.0174 | Gr    9.763 | Fps   512 |

-`Reaver` should quickly converge to about 25-26 `RMe` , which matches [DeepMind results]() for this environment.
+Reaver should quickly converge to about 25-26 `RMe` , which matches [DeepMind results]() for this environment.
 Specific training time depends on your hardware.
-On a Dell XPS15 laptop with Intel ...
-CPU and NVIDIA GTX 1060 GPU, the training takes around 10 minutes.
+On on a laptop with Intel i5-7300HQ CPU (4 cores) and GTX 1050 GPU, the training takes around 10 minutes.

-After `Reaver` has finished training, you can look at how performs by appending `--test` and `--render` flags to the one-liner.
+After Reaver has finished training, you can look at how performs by appending `--test` and `--render` flags to the one-liner.

 ```bash
 python -m reaver.run --env MoveToBeacon --agent a2c --test --render